RefPerSys/RefPerSys/README.md

 You then build with `make -j4 refpersys && make all`

+### GUI libraries

+Debugging them is painful (or my code using GUI libraries) because of lack of DWARF debugging information in many GUI libraries (and even for my bugs, it is easier to have GUI libraries compiled with `-O2 -g`).
+If you are familiar with [FLTK](https://www.fltk.org/) and able and allowed to download its source code and configure it using `'./configure' 'CFLAGS=-O2 -fPIC -g -Wall -Wextra' 'CXXFLAGS=-O2 -g -fPIC -Wall -Wextra' '--disable-static' '--enable-shared' '--enable-debug' '--with-abiversion' '--with-optim=-g -O2 -fPIC' '--sysconfdir=/etc/local/'` please send us an email.

 ## Garbage collection

 *RefPerSys* is a multi-threaded and garbage-collected system.
 We are